makrai/notes/qiu2003-pretrained-nlp-survey.md

 * solution is to inject some fine-tunable adaptation modules into PTMs while
   * original parameters are fixed
 * shared BERT projected attention layers (PALs, Stickland and Murray [149])
-  * PAL: small additional task-specific adaptation modules, shared BERT with
+  * PAL: small additional task-specific adaptation modules
   * matches separately fine-tuned models on the GLUE benchmark with roughly 7 times fewer parameters
 * adapter modules to the pre-trained BERT (Houlsby+ [61])
   * Adapter modules yield a compact and extensible model; they add only a few trainable parameters per task, and new tasks can be added without revisiting previous ones

-### Others Instead of fine-tuning all the layers simultaneously,
+### Others.
+Instead of fine-tuning all the layers simultaneously,

 * gradual unfreezing [62] layers of PTMs starting from the top layer
 * Chronopoulou+ [19] proposed [the simpler] sequential unfreezing, which
   * first fine-tunes only the randomly-initialized task specific layers, and then unfreezes the hidden layers of PTM, and finally unfreezes the embedding layer
-* Motivated by ... ensemble models, Xu+ [191]: self-ensemble and self-distill
+* Motivated by ensemble models, Xu+ [191]: self-ensemble and self-distill

 # 6 Related resources on PTMs: open-source systems, paper lists 15